ExpressionEngine/ExpressionEngine-User-Guide/docs/add-ons/pro-search/shortcuts.md

 `domain.com/search/eyJyZXN1bHRfcGFnZSI6Im5ld3NcL3NlYXJjaCIsImtleXdvcmRzIjoiaGVsbG8gd29ybGQiLCJjb2xsZWN0aW9uIjoibmV3cyJ9`

-If you save this search and name it hello, you will be able to trigger the same search results using this URL:
+If you save this search and name it "hello", you will be able to trigger the same search results using this URL:

 `domain.com/search/hello`